dimitri-nicolo/calico/v2.1/usage/encrypt-comms.md

   communications with TLS and require clients to present certificates signed by the etcd certificate authority.

-- Configure each {{site.prodname}} component to verify the etcd server's identity and to present a certificate to the etcd server that is signed by the etcd certificate authority.
+- Configure each {{site.tseeprodname}} component to verify the etcd server's identity and to present a certificate to the etcd server that is signed by the etcd certificate authority.
   - [{{site.nodecontainer}}](../reference/node/configuration)
   - [`calicoctl`](./calicoctl/configure/etcd)
   - [CNI plugin](../reference/cni-plugin/configuration#etcd-location)
   - [Felix](../reference/felix/configuration#etcd-datastore-configuration) (on
     [bare metal hosts](../getting-started/bare-metal/installation/))
-  - {{site.prodname}} API Server
+  - {{site.tseeprodname}} API Server
-  - {{site.prodname}} Query Server
+  - {{site.tseeprodname}} Query Server

 ## kube-apiserver communications (Kubernetes and OpenShift)

 ### Unidirectional communications

 All communications with kube-apiserver occur over TLS 1.2 with client authentication by default.
-The {{site.prodname}} components authenticate to kube-apiserver with either an x.509 certificate or a [JSON web token (JWT)](https://jwt.io/).
+The {{site.tseeprodname}} components authenticate to kube-apiserver with either an x.509 certificate or a [JSON web token (JWT)](https://jwt.io/).
 You do not need to take action to secure these communications.

 ### Bidirectional communications

-The {{site.prodname}} API Server requires a bidirectional connection to kube-apiserver.
-By default, the {{site.prodname}} API Server uses a self-signed TLS certificate and the kube-apiserver does not verify the signature.
+The {{site.tseeprodname}} API Server requires a bidirectional connection to kube-apiserver.
+By default, the {{site.tseeprodname}} API Server uses a self-signed TLS certificate and the kube-apiserver does not verify the signature.
 We recommend replacing the self-signed TLS certificate with one signed by a certificate authority and configuring kube-apiserver to verify the signature.